List on Bids44 →

 Essential Checks

-1. Verify RC on Parivahan app: Always check the bike’s registration certificate details against the Parivahan app.
-Look for the owner count, registration date, and hypothecation status.
+1. Verify RC on Parivahan app.
+Check the owner count, registration date, and hypothecation (loan) status.
+Ensure the chassis and engine numbers match the physical bike.

-3. Check for oil leaks: Inspect around the engine block, cylinder head, fork seals, and under the bike for any signs of oil drips or residue.
+3. Check for oil leaks.
+Carefully inspect the engine block, fork seals, and under the bike for any signs of oil seepage or drips.

-9. Ride for 15+ minutes: This is crucial.
-Pay attention to vibrations, smooth gear shifts, clutch slip, and overall handling.
-Listen for any unusual sounds.
+9. Ride for 15+ minutes.
+Pay attention to vibrations, smooth gear shifts, clutch slip (RPMs rise without speed increase), and overall handling stability.

 Insider Checks

-THE COLD ENGINE COLOR TEST: Before the seller starts the bike, peek at the exhaust pipe tip.
-A dry, light grey or brownish colour is healthy.
-Black, oily soot means it’s running rich or burning oil.
-White, crusty deposits (for liquid-cooled bikes) could hint at a coolant leak.
-Do this before they start it, as exhaust heat burns off evidence quickly.
-Fixing a rich mixture or oil burning can range from ₹1,000 (carb tuning) to ₹10,000+ (engine work).
+THE COLD ENGINE COLOR TEST.
+Before the seller starts the bike, take a good look at the exhaust pipe tip.
+A healthy engine will usually have a dry, light grey or brownish tip.
+If it’s black and oily, the engine might be running rich or burning oil (₹5,000-₹15,000 repair).
+White crusty deposits could indicate a coolant leak (₹3,000-₹8,000 repair for liquid-cooled bikes).
+Do this before they warm it up, as exhaust heat burns off evidence.

-THE CLUTCH SLIP TEST: On your test ride, get into the highest gear (5th or 6th) at a low speed (e.g., 40-50 kmph), then open the throttle hard.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
-This means a clutch plate replacement, which can cost ₹2,500-₹4,500.
+THE CLUTCH SLIP TEST.
+After the test ride, find an open stretch.
+Shift into the highest gear (6th gear) at a low speed, say 40-50 kmph.
+Now, open the throttle hard and quickly.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, or it feels like the power isn’t fully transferring, the clutch plates are slipping.
+This is a common wear item, and replacement costs ₹3,000-₹5,000.
+Ignoring it means poor performance and eventual breakdown.

 Common Scams to Watch For (India 2026)

-Chassis or Engine Number Tampering: Some sellers try to hide a bike’s true identity or history by grinding off and re-stamping chassis or engine numbers.
-Carefully inspect these areas for any signs of grinding marks, mismatched paint, or numbers that don’t look factory-stamped.
-Such a bike is illegal and will be seized.
+Chassis or Engine Number Tampering.
+Some unscrupulous sellers try to hide a bike’s true identity by grinding off and re-stamping the chassis or engine numbers.
+Inspect these areas closely for any signs of grinding, welding, or mismatched paint.
+Look for numbers that appear too perfect, misaligned, or shallow.
+Any suspicion here means it’s a stolen bike.

-Engine Swap Scam: A blown engine might be replaced with a cheaper, used one from another bike.
-Always ensure the engine number on the bike matches the one on the RC.
-Look for mismatched paint on the engine block or unusual wiring that could indicate a non-factory swap.
+Engine Swap.
+A common scam involves replacing a blown engine with a cheaper, used one from another bike.
+Always ensure the engine number physically etched on the engine block matches the one on the RC.
+Look for mismatched paint on the engine block compared to the rest of the bike, or unusually new-looking bolts around the engine mounts.

-Fake Service Records: Some sellers present fake service books with stamps from non-existent or unverified workshops.
-Call the authorized Royal Enfield service center with the bike’s chassis number to verify its service history.
-Genuine records add significant value.
+Fake Service Records.
+Sellers might present service booklets with stamps from local mechanics or even forged stamps of authorized dealers.
+Call the Royal Enfield authorized service centre with the bike’s chassis number to verify its service history.
+Genuine records are crucial for assessing the bike’s health.

 Seller’s Guide — How to Maximize Your Royal Enfield Guerrilla 450 Resale